SunsetFi/simply-openapi/readme.md

 ## Pluggable everywhere

 Need a different serialization type?
 Need additional transformations on inputs before passing them to your methods?
 A middleware system for handlers is provided, allowing both the inputs to your methods as well as the method responses to be tweaked, transformed, and handled with ease.
-Middleware can be injected at the global level, [TODO] class level, [TODO] methods, or [TODO] even individual parameters.
-SEC even uses this system for its own default handling; anything it does by default can be replaced.
+Middleware can be injected at the global level, class level, and individual methods.

+SEC even uses this middleware system for its own core features, meaning any middleware you provide can override any default behavior of SEC.
+Need specialized handling of your method response to your express response?
+Need customized error handling?
+Want to return DTOs from your methods and serialize them dependent on request content types?
+No problem!
+Provide a handler middleware you are good to go!

 ## Usage